 To diagnose skin cancer, the doctor will start by taking a complete medical history and asking you about your exposure to the sun over the years.
 We’ll also want to know about the risk factors you may have, such as previous skin cancers or a family history of skin conditions.

-The doctor will ask when the abnormal patch of skin developed and whether it has changed in size or appearance.
+Show your doctor any unusual marks on your skin that are worrying you.
+Your doctor will probably ask you when the abnormal patch of skin developed and whether it has changed in size or appearance.

 Biopsy for Diagnosis

 To confirm squamous cell skin cancer, we need to take a biopsy.
 This procedure involves numbing the area affected with a local anesthetic and taking off a very small skin sample of the affected tissue.

 Memorial Sloan Kettering has world-class pathologists who are experienced in looking at all types of skin cancer under the microscope.
 Learn more about the vital role pathologists play.